shakacode/shakapacker/README.md

 At it's core, Shakapacker's essential functionality is to:

 1. Provide configuration by a single file used by both Rails view helpers and JavaScript webpack compilation code.
-2. Provide Rails view helpers, utilizing this configuratio file, so that a webpage can load JavaScript, CSS, and other static assets compiled by webpack, supporting bundle splitting, fingerprinting, and HMR.
+2. Provide Rails view helpers, utilizing this configuration file, so that a webpage can load JavaScript, CSS, and other static assets compiled by webpack, supporting bundle splitting, fingerprinting, and HMR.
 3. Provide a community supported, default webpack compilation that generates the necessary bundles and manifest, using the same configuration file.
 This compilation can be extended for any needs.

 ## Usage